-Extended Teacher Education Program (ETEP) cohort leader since 1999.
-She has taught seminars and internships in instructional planning, classroom management, assessment, educational philosophy, and school organization along with EDU 646/647 Planning and Assessment for Proficiency Based Learning.
-She has also taught graduate courses EDU 624 Schools and Society; EDU 651 Instructional Strategies; EDU 652 Curriculum Design and undergraduate courses in education.
+Dr. Ross is the Department Chair for Teacher Education and program coordinator for the Extended Teacher Education Program (ETEP).
+She has taught seminars and internships in instructional planning, classroom management, assessment, educational philosophy, and school organization along with EDU 546/547 Planning and Assessment as and ETEP cohort coordinator since 1999.
+She has also taught the graduate capstone action research course EDU 643 Inquiry in Education along with EDU 624 Schools and Society; EDU 651 Instructional Strategies; EDU 652 Curriculum Design and undergraduate courses in education.

-As a teacher and teacher educator, I have worked in schools in New York City, Los Angeles, rural Arkansas, Houston, and currently Portland and Westbrook.
-I am fascinated by the possibilities of various educational settings having attended Montessori school, public magnet high school now recognized as an Expeditionary Learning School and taught with Outward Bound, The Boston Children’s Museum, and summer camps.
+As a teacher and teacher educator, I have worked in schools in New York City, Los Angeles, rural Arkansas, Houston, Portland, Westbrook, and currently Biddeford and SAD 6.
+I am fascinated by the possibilities of various educational settings having attended as a student Montessori pre-school and a public magnet high school now recognized as an Expeditionary Learning School.
+As an educator, I have taught high school special education, been a school director, taught with Hurricane Island Outward Bound, The Boston Children’s Museum, and was director of a ropes course at summer camps.

-Personally, I am the proud mama of two young daughters.
-My husband and I enjoy sharing our love of the outdoors with our daughters and our daily commitment to making a better world for them to grow up to.
+Personally, I am the proud mama of two young adult daughters.
+I enjoy sharing my love of the outdoors and my daily commitment to making a better world for them to be part of.

 Current Research and Publications